kailash-manasarovar/statement/docs/timeline/2024/may.md

 - The gangs set women against each other like this so that a target of abuse feels they are unable to ask for help.
 - Women won't get together, talk, compare notes, and find out exactly how much danger we are all in, from maybe every man we work with.
 - We can tell who isn't safe but we cannot tell which men are safe.
-- Alicia Katz worked at Polygon and was part of the bullying military coup operation that I complained about to both David Schwartz and Paul O'Leary.
+- Alicia Katz worked at Polygon and was part of the [bullying military coup operation](#ajay-alicia-and-mushroom-man-perform-a-military-coup-on-my-job) that I complained about to both David Schwartz and Paul O'Leary.
-- Was she aware of the intentions behind what was going on?
+- Was she aware of the true story behind what was going on?
 Perhaps not.
 - At Bali, I was set up to *bump* into Alicia a couple of times; one such time she was running towards a group of smiling people, perhaps David Schwartz and some of the Spanish men were amongst them.
 - Her run was timed to collide with me precisely; she looked extremely stressed and worried as she ran past me, and I knew immediately, they're targeting her too.
 - There were only two women in technical roles at the conference.
 Myself and one other who had brought her husband - sensible lady.